MohamedSinanP/inventory-management/README.md

 npm install
 ```

-#### Create and edit the .env file at the root directory ofthe backend and add your environment variables:
+#### Create a .env file in the backend/ directory and add your environment variables:

 ```ini
 PORT=5000